EvickaStudio/Moodle-Mate/README.md

 - Discord Webhook URL
 - System Message for GPT-3 (Default in German)
 - Set GPT model, standard gpt-3.5-turbo (recommend: gpt-4-1106-preview)
+- Implentation of the fakeopen openai api (free gpt4)
 - If you don't want to use GPT set summary to 0, else 1

 Example: